 This was used often during the Inquisition's auto da fe, so the accused would not interrupt the ceremony with their irritating cries of distress.

-The Mute's Bridle, or Iron Gag was used to stifle the screams of a victim.
+The Iron Gag, or Mute's Bridle was used to stifle the screams of a victim.
 The oblong box was forced into the mouth and the metal collar was tightly fastened around the back of the neck.
 A small hole in the front allowed air to pass in and out but muffled any screams.
 A torturer could press a single fingertip to the air-hole and create an extremely distressing situation for the accused.